Rachel Notley: Background

 Notley was born on April 17, 1964, in Edmonton, Alberta, and was raised outside of the town of Fairview, Alberta, the daughter of Sandra Mary "Sandy" (Wilkinson) and Alberta NDP Leader and MLA Grant Notley.
 She is the first Alberta premier to be born in Edmonton.
 Notley is the sister of Paul Notley and Stephen Notley, author and illustrator of Bob the Angry Flower.
 Her mother, a devout Anglican, was born in Concord, Massachusetts, and moved to Alberta as an adult.

 Notley was unafraid to challenge older political leaders as a college student, even asking her father at an Alberta NDP public meeting on poverty and student debt for his advice to a "poor student whose parents made too much money for her to get a loan while at the same time being too cheap to give her enough money to buy food."

 Notley credits her mother Sandy with getting her involved in activism, taking Notley to an anti-war demonstration before she was even ten years old.
 She remained unsure about whether or not to enter public office until she was in her 30s.
 Alongside her own family background, Notley has also cited her high school social studies teacher Jim Clevette as having made a lasting impact when it comes to her interest in politics.
 She has also claimed Jack Layton as being a personal hero.

 Notley was a twenty-year-old undergraduate at the University of Alberta when her father died on October 19, 1984.
 After attending a large party she received a call at four in the morning from Tom Sigurdson, her father's executive assistant, stating that there had been a plane crash and that she should return home.
 This was not the first accident her father had been in; as part of his frequent trips across the province he had already been in several other plane accidents as well as an automobile collision with an elk.
 Fellow NDP MLA and future Alberta NDP leader Ray Martin later called to confirm to Notley that her father was indeed dead.
 It was then left up to Notley to inform her mother of the news.
 A day after her election as Alberta NDP leader, she would lead the 30th anniversary memorial of her father's death.

 Notley earned a Bachelor of Arts (BA) in Political Science at the University of Alberta, and a law degree at Osgoode Hall Law School.
 While at Osgoode Hall she became active in the 1989 federal NDP leadership convention where she endorsed second-place finisher and former BC premier Dave Barrett.

-She is married to Lou Arab, a communications representative for the Canadian Union of Public Employees (CUPE) and a campaign strategist for the party.
-She lives with him and their two children in the historic district of Old Strathcona located in south-central Edmonton.
+In August 1997, she married Lou Arab, a communications representative for the Canadian Union of Public Employees (CUPE) and a campaign strategist for the party.
+The wedding ceremony was conducted by Tim Stevenson on Indian Arm.
+She lives with him and their two children in the historic district of Old Strathcona in south-central Edmonton.

 Notley is a cyclist, jogger, and skier, as well as a reformed smoker.